trpc-group/trpc-go/docs/user_guide/retry_hedging.md

 it will correspond to the third case.

 ## Disable Retry/Hedging for a Single Request
-After v0.2.0, we support a new feature: users can diable retry/hedge for a single request by creating a new context.
+After v0.2.0, we support a new feature: users can disable retry/hedge for a single request by creating a new context.
 This function usually cooperates with trpc-database to make the retry/hedging configuration take effect only for read requests (or idempotent requests), while skipping write requests.
 For example, for trpc-database/redis:
 ```go